Special and general types

 under the inclusion we have .

-The cohomology ring of is the polynomial algebra on the Chern classes:
+The cohomology ring of the classifying space (for the unitary group ) is the polynomial ring on generators of degree 2, called the Chern classes

 First Chern class